opendp/opendp/rust/windows/README.md

 2. Pacman only stores latest
 3. The binaries linked by precompiled .a files differ across machines

-The build script for the rust crate gmp-mpfr-sys is modified to read the gmp and mpfr built binaries.
+The build script for the Rust crate gmp-mpfr-sys is modified to read the gmp and mpfr built binaries.
-The Cargo.toml for the rust crate rug is modified to point to the customized gmp-mpfr-sys.
+The Cargo.toml for the Rust crate rug is modified to point to the customized gmp-mpfr-sys.
 The Cargo.toml for the opendp crate is modified to point to the modified rug and gmp-mpfr-sys crates.

 # Attribution